Morning After Dark: Background

 The SoShy-only version of the song premiered on October 16, 2009, on Ryan Seacrest's KIIS-FM radio show, On Air with Ryan Seacrest.
 Timbaland said the song is "very interesting — it features this new artist on my label called SoShy from Paris.
 We're both rapping.
 The song—I can't describe it—it's so different.
 It's not different for me, but I can tell you this: it fits everything going on with the vampire theme.
 It fits everything with Twilight".
 When asked about why he picked the song as the first single he said:

 The first single from Shock Value 2 is "Morning After Dark".
 The reason I picked 'Morning After Dark' for the first single is [it] has the most unique sound [on] the whole album.
 And when I kept looking at my new artist SoShy, her whole image fits [...] that song, where the song is kinda hard [...] but [also] s**y.
 She just fit in "Morning After Dark"; she actually came up with the concept of the track.
 I had the track, but she came up with the concept and I had blended in the concept of wanting to be cool to make the hook kinda talking about a vampire—that is a Timbaland signature record.

 It was later reported that Nelly Furtado had recorded a new verse to feature on the song which would appear on the album and on the video version.
 The version featuring Furtado was released internationally whilst the version without was released in the US.
 Later on December 5, 2009, the international version was made available to US iTunes.

 Promotion

-Timbaland performed part of the lead single "Morning After Dark" live at one of the album's launch parties at Mandalay Bay Beach on October 17 and again During the F1 in Abu Dhabi, UAE on October 30, 2009.
+Timbaland performed part of the lead single "Morning After Dark" live at one of the album's launch parties at Mandalay Bay Beach on October 17 and again during the F1 in Abu Dhabi, UAE on October 30, 2009.
 Then he appeared with Nelly Furtado and SoShy for the first fully featured live performance of the song at the American Music Awards (2009) on November 22, 2009.
 On November 23, 2009, the trio appeared on The Tonight Show with Conan O'Brien for an encore performance.
 The song was featured in a promo for two episodes of the CW's Gossip Girl titled "They Shoot Humphreys, Don't They?" and "The Last Days of Disco Stick".
-And also, most of the live shows contain samples from Michael Jackson's song "Thriller", as well as using Vincent Price's laugh at the end of the performance.
+Most of the live shows contain samples from Michael Jackson's song "Thriller", as well as using Vincent Price's laugh at the end of the performance.